 - Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate, or lender servicer.

 - Accepting from a lender or its affiliate any fee, payment, or other financial benefit as compensation for any type of consulting arrangement or other contract to provide education loan-related services to or on behalf of the lender.

 - Accepting fees or other benefits in exchange for endorsing a lender or the lender’s loan products.

-A comprehensive Code of Conduct detailing permissible and impermissible activities has been provided to all Central College officers, employees and agents affiliated with this college and can be downloaded here (PDF).
+A comprehensive Code of Conduct detailing permissible and impermissible activities has been provided to all of our officers, employees, and agents.
+You may review the detailed Code of Conduct here (PDF).